 High Note Craft

-WORMLEY by aloka defines a new mood of the moment—high note craft— by mixing designs of a mid-century furniture visionary with our one-of-a-kind vintage textiles.
+WORMLEY by aloka defines a new mood of the moment—high note craft— mixing designs by one of the foremost American creators of modern furniture with our one-of-a-kind vintage textiles.

-Aloka, in partnership with DUNBAR, custodian of the Edward J Wormley archives, presents a collection of casegoods and upholstered seating in wholly unique materials, giving fresh voice to enduring designs.
+Aloka, in partnership with DUNBAR Furniture, custodian of the Edward J Wormley archives, presents a collection of casegoods and upholstered seating in wholly unique materials, giving fresh voice to enduring designs.

 The range of contemporary collectibles is crafted in High Point, North Carolina.